SUBCHAPTER 32S - PHYSICIAN ASSISTANT REGULATIONS

 (2) submit documentation of a legal name change, if applicable;

-(3) on the Board's form, submit a recent photograph, at least two inches by two inches, certified as a true likeness of the applicant by a notary public;
+(3) on the Board's form, submit a photograph, at least two inches by two inches, certified as a true likeness of the applicant by a notary public;

-(5) provide proof that applicant had held an active license, certification or authorization as a physician assistant in at least one other state or jurisdiction for the last five years immediately preceding this application;
+(5) provide a certified copy of any license, certification or authorization as a physician assistant the applicant has acquired in at least one other state or jurisdiction for the last five years immediately preceding this application;

-(13) pay to the Board a non-refundable fee of two hundred dollars ($200.00), as required by 21 NCAC 32S .0202, plus the cost of a criminal background check;
+(13) pay to the Board a non-refundable fee of two hundred thirty dollars ($230.00), as required by 21 NCAC 32S .0202, plus the cost of a criminal background check;

 (14) upon request, supply any additional information the Board deems necessary to evaluate the applicant's qualifications.